BriLHR/FirefoxCSS-Darknight/README.md

 # Darknight

-Darknight is meant to make Firefox as _clean_ and  **non-distracting** as possible.
+Darknight is a userChrome.css meant to make Firefox as _clean_ and  **non-distracting** as possible.

 ## Foreword
-Largely based on [keyfox](https://github.com/AlfarexGuy2019/keyfox/).
-Intended usecase is to hide as much addons from the toolbar as possible for a clean layout.
-Do check out others' CSS like [cascade](https://github.com/andreasgrafen/cascade) for a variant that collapses your addons into a menu.
-Do star this project if you like it!
+Largely based off [keyfox](https://github.com/AlfarexGuy2019/keyfox/).
+Hide as much addons from the toolbar as possible for a clean layout.
+Do check out others' CSS like [cascade](https://github.com/andreasgrafen/cascade) for variants that collapses your addons into a menu.
+> Do star this project if you like it!

 ## Features
 - OneLine Design
 - Keyboard-centric
 - Dark theme (True black colour)
+- Addons are not obscured behind a menu

 ## Installation
 - Refer to FirefoxCSS's [reddit](https://www.reddit.com/r/FirefoxCSS/wiki/index/tutorials/) to find out how to use userChrome.css themes.